Welcome

 Artistic Director and Co-Founder, Open Space

-Princess Grace Award winner Franco Nieto was born and raised in the Pacific Northwest.
-He made the unconventional switch from football to ballet in his teenage years and has now taught and danced internationally.
-Nieto was a principal dancer with NW Dance Project in Portland, Oregon, where he toured the world and worked with leading minds to create countless original works.
-His early training came from the Vancouver School of Arts & Academics, Columbia Dance, and mentor, Tracey Durbin.
-He graduated from Point Park University, with his BFA in Jazz.
-Nieto is now Artistic Director and founder of Open Space Dance.
+Franco Nieto is a Princess Grace Award-winning dancer and the cofounder and Artistic Director of Open Space.
+He has choreographed over 20 original works, performed in more than 160 world premieres, and is a sought-after master teacher.
+He is known for fostering a culture free of judgment and creating a wave of positive change in the dance world.
+Franco Nieto was born and raised in the Pacific Northwest.
+He made the unconventional switch from football to ballet in his teenage years and has now taught and danced in over 10 different countries and performed with the likes of Lady Gaga and Sir Elton John.
+He spent 10 years as a principal dancer with NW Dance Project in Portland, Oregon, where he toured the world and worked hand in hand with the leading minds in choreography to create and bring to life countless original works.
+His early training came from the Vancouver School of Arts & Academics and Columbia Dance, and his formative line of choreography was born from his mentorship with Tracey Durbin.
+He graduated with his BFA in Jazz from Point Park University.
+Franco brings his big heart (and his dog, Otis!) to the studio each and every day.

 Performing Artists